(Richard Gaikowski, 1965)

 *Eventual Zodiac victim Darlene Ferrin of Vallejo, Calif. got married on Jan.
 1, 1966 and

 moved to Albany, NY.
-Gaikowski quickly followed, moving across country from Martinez,
+Gaikowski quickly followed, moving cross country from Martinez,

 Calif. (near Vallejo).
 Ferrin's husband worked at the Albany Times-Union newspaper;